-Installed on the Main Green, winter 2021
+Installed on the Main Green, spring 2021

 The bronze physique of Rebecca Warren’s Large Concretised Monument to the Twentieth Century is cartoonish and exaggerated; vaguely humanoid–globes are suspended on and connected by birdlike appendages.
 The body of this figure echoes the grotesque, hyper-voluptuous bodies of the comics of R. Crumb, while the rough, knobby surface texture recalls the metal sculpture of Giacometti.
 The identity of this figure is thus unspecific and remote, yet the shapes and curves signify that the body atop this pedestal is female-coded.

 Rebecca Warren has made her name with these tactile, visceral three-dimensional forms.
 Adept with bronze, clay, and steel, Warren creates sculptures that are not so much literal transcriptions of the human body, but rather seem to reflect the messy vigor and vitality of being alive, often with a sensual flair.
 Of her work, Warren has said: “I want them to look like they'd been made by a sort of pervy, middle-aged provincial art teacher who'd taken me over.”
 And with R. Crumb in mind, there is an undeniably prurient aspect to this work.
 We are encouraged to let our eyes linger over this body—a sanctioned trespass of the gaze.
 The form of the sculpture seems to sag in response to the weight of our look, as if merely carrying these curvaceous, fleshy proportions is a work of effort and determination.